day8/re-frame-http-fx/README.md

 ### Step 3.
 Handlers for :on-success and :on-failure

-Provide normal re-frame handlers for :on-success and :on-failure.
+Provide normal re-frame handlers for `:on-success` and `:on-failure`.
 Your event handlers will get the result as the last arg of their event-v.
 Here is an example written as another effect handler to put the result into db.